 We chose to do a tour of the Vasari Corridor with Context Travel as they are a company we have used several times and really love their in-depth and specialized tours and their knowledgeable guides.
 Context Travel is a tour company that started in 2003 and it offers both private tours and small group tours in over 30 cities worldwide across 5 continents.
 The company specializes in very small group tours (and private tours) and providing in-depth knowledge and hands-on experiences with guides who are scholars and experts in their fields of expertise.
 The company’s tours are generally a bit more expensive than other tour companies but most guests are happy to pay a bit extra for the quality of these tours.
 To read our full run-down on Context Travel, what differentiates them from other tour companies, and what types of travelers are their best customers, read our prior post about our very first Context Travel tour in Venice about Casanova.
 Context Travel offers a wide selection of tours in Italy, including numerous tours in Florence which include the Uffizi Gallery and Pitti Palace.

 The Vasari Corridor tour with Context Travel is a 2-hour guided tour (1 hour inside the corridor) that includes an introduction with a small amount of sightseeing inside the Uffizi but the majority of the the time is focused on the history, architecture and art of the Vasari Corridor.
 The cost of the tour is currently €190/person (USD $214/person) plus the cost of the Uffizi Gallery ticket.
 Private guided tours for a group are also available for €1,050 (USD $1,180).
 Due to the special nature of this visit, the Context Tour visit to the Vasari Corridor is open to a group of a minimum of 6 persons and it can accommodate up to 12 participants.
 The easiest way to book this tour or any Context tour is online through the Context Travel website.
-You can also email Context Travel [email protected] them at their toll-free U.S. phone number +1 800 691-6036 or regular phone number +1 215 392-0303 during normal business hours.
+You can also email Context Travel at [email protected] or call them at their toll-free U.S. phone number +1 800 691-6036 or regular phone number +1 215 392-0303 during normal business hours.

 **All Independent Travel Cats readers receive a 10% discount on any Context Travel tour when you book using our link: 10% OFF Context Travel tours or mention this post on the phone.
 Please let us know if you have any difficulty receiving your discount upon checkout.**